Corey Bailey

 VSO stands for Variable Speed Oscillator.
 A VSO is used on a an analog tape

-recorder that has a DC capstan to vary the speed of the tape.
-Some recorders
+recorder (that has a DC capstan motor) to vary the speed of the tape.

-had a speed control built in and others required an external device.
-Tape
+Some recorders had a speed control built in and others required an external

-recorders that use an AC sync motor as the capstan motor, are generally not
+Tape recorders that use an AC sync motor as the capstan motor, are generally

 Wow

-the tape speed for a very short duration of time.
-The reasons for the occurrence
+tape speed for a very short duration of time.
+The reasons for the occurrence can

-can be everything from mechanical failure of the tape recorder, to the tape itself.
+be everything from mechanical failure of the tape recorder, to tape damage.

 Wow can also be created purposely by applying enough pressure to the supply

-reel during playback to momentarily alter the tape has reached speed.
+reel during playback to momentarily alter the tape speed.

 Zenith